Back to main site

 Conclusion

 Developing countries continue to face challenges in relation to net neutrality and the suggestion that some access is better than no access.
 While there is a need for a nuanced approach to zero-rating to enable access to public interest information, the international human rights framework is clear on the need to protect equal access, and states should not enable infringements on net neutrality to serve as justification for failing to take steps toward full and meaningful internet access for all.
-It is necessary for civil society actors and human rights litigators to ensure that net neutrality is protected through lobbying states, submitting complaints to regulators, strategic litigation, and public advocacy, in order to achieve the goal of equal opportunity in access.
+It is necessary for civil society actors and human rights litigators to ensure that net neutrality is protected through lobbying states, sending complaints to regulators, strategic litigation, and public advocacy, in order to achieve the goal of equal opportunity in access.

 Footnotes